d0u9/Linux-Device-Driver/00_preface/01_development_with_qemu.md

 ## Test

-When the building process finished, run the command below to test if it works properly.
+When the building process is finished, run the command below to test if it works properly.

 ```